Numerical simulations of inflationary dynamics: slow roll and beyond: Numerical analysis for quantum fluctuations during inflation

-It is worth noting that the power spectrum exhibits a dip which corresponds to very narrow range of scales $k \simeq k_{\rm dip}$ that leave the Hubble radius a few e-folds before the USR phase (shown by the blue color curve in figure \ref{fig:inf_bump_modes}).
+It is worth noting that the power spectrum exhibits a dip which corresponds to very narrow range of scales $k \simeq k_{\rm dip}$ that leave the Hubble radius a few e-folds before the USR phase (shown by the blue color curve in Fig.~\ref{fig:inf_bump_modes}).
 The maximum rate of growth observed in this model is consistent with the steepest growth bound discussed in \cite{Byrnes:2018txb}.
 Near the USR phase when $\eta_H \gtrsim 3$, $z''/z$ saturates to a constant value.
 Modes leaving the Hubble radius around this USR epoch receive maximal amplification in their super-Hubble power spectrum.

 As the field crosses the maximum of the bump feature, $\eta_H$ decreases to a constant negative value.
 It stays in this constant-roll phase until the inflaton meets the base potential eventually and approaches the final slow-roll phase in its dynamics before the end of inflation.

 The dynamics of scalar fluctuations in the aforementioned phases are quite rich, and interesting.
-However, since the main aim of this paper is to illustrate how to use our numerical code with an example, we do not discuss these phases and their impact on the power spectrum (some of which have been explicitly shown in figures \ref{fig:inf_bump_meff}, \ref{fig:inf_bump_modes}, \ref{fig:inf_bump_power_slopes}), and refer the interested readers to \cite{Karam:2022nym} for more detail.
+However, since the main aim of this paper is to illustrate how to use our numerical code with an example, we do not discuss these phases and their impact on the power spectrum (some of which have been explicitly shown in Figs.~\ref{fig:inf_bump_meff}, \ref{fig:inf_bump_modes}, \ref{fig:inf_bump_power_slopes}), and refer the interested readers to \cite{Karam:2022nym} for more detail.